iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/a4f75f08-0007-41ee-8108-dd51bbbcdd33" />
 </p>

-- This identifies accounts and source IPs that generated TGS requests without a corresponding TGT request being observed
+- This identifies accounts and source IPs that generated TGS requests without a corresponding TGT request being observed.
+While this does not prove that a Golden Ticket was used by itself, it is a useful detection signal that becomes much stronger when correlated with other activity

 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/6bc01f4c-dd78-4a1e-934e-48f8fc38d12d" />